UNINETTSigma2/documentation/storage/storageservices.md

 | norstore-osl (high perf) | 	login3.norstore.uio.no | 	general, not hpn-ssh enabled |

 To access or transfer data to one of these resources, use the following tools: ssh, scp or stfp.
 Visit the [Transferring files](storage/file-transfering.md) page for details.

+# Storing Files on Fram

+The [Storage Systems on Fram](storagesystems.md) page has the list of places to store files when running jobs on Fram.